studiosoftdev/bbplus/README.md

 - Added [set].
 Sets the variable to value or other variable.
 - Added [out].
 Prints the variables value, not on a new line.
 - Added [outc].
 Prints the character of the variables value, not new line.
 - Added array structure... sorta.
 You can use the whole variable list as an array and index it with any variable.
-Can be referenced with any instruction.
+Can be referenced with any instruction: VARS[X] to use, X being any number or variable.
 - Added [data].
 This will take the operand and store each character as integers in the array list sequentially with their own naming structure.
 - Added [if X == Y].
 Executes code iff X == Y where Y is a number or variable.
 - Added [endif].
 Denotes end of if statement.